 For many students, it’s hard to think about graduation without thinking about paying back student loans.
 To date, the national average of debt per graduating dental school senior is approaching $300,000.
 Only 20% of dental school graduates reported debt less than $100,000.
 In other words, the vast majority of young dentists will have student loans to repay; you’re not alone on the journey to becoming debt-free.

-The good news is that with the right resources, managing your student loans doesn't have to be a hassle.
-Heartland Dental supported offices, have a program to assist our supported dentists with student loan repayment.
-They can receive up to $48,000 over time to use towards paying back student loans.
+The good news is that with the right resources, managing your student loans doesn’t have to be a hassle.
+At Heartland Dental, we have a program setup to assist our supported dentists with student loan repayment.
+Supported doctors have the choice to receive $24,000 for a one year commitment or $48,000 for a two year commitment, which would go towards managing loans.
 Under the appropriate circumstances, supported doctors may even be eligible for sign-on bonuses and relocation compensation.
 In addition to added financial assistance, recent graduates are able to promptly take advantage of other monetary benefits like a guaranteed base salary.
 Heartland Dental also offers services like accounting, human resources, marketing, technical support and administrative staffing.
-In a traditional environment, these responsibilities can be overwhelming for a recent graduate and add to the debt they've already acquired.
+In a traditional environment, these responsibilities can be overwhelming for a recent graduate and add to the debt they’ve already acquired.
 All of these factors combined allow young supported dentists to pay back student loan debt at an accelerated pace.
-With the help of Heartland Dental supported offices, there is no longer financial uncertainty when it comes to managing student loans.
+With the help of Heartland Dental, there is no longer financial uncertainty when it comes to managing student loans.

-"I'm very fortunate," said Dr. Anne Marie Ross, DMD from Dental Care of Spring Hill.
-"Paying for a dental education is a serious financial undertaking.
+“I’m very fortunate,” said Anne Marie Ross from Dental Care of Spring Hill.
+“Paying for a dental education is a serious financial undertaking.
 I came out of school with a massive debt-load and was able to pay it off in five years.
-Without this support, it probably would have taken me five times that long."
+Without the support of Heartland Dental, it probably would have taken me five times that long.”

 - Develop a budget: While you’re paying off your student loans, create a budget for yourself.
 Live below your means.
 Cut down spending on expensive or unnecessary items.
 It’s probably not the best time to invest in a new sports car.